-If delving in and out of 5,000-year-old tombs is your idea of fun then look no further.
+If delving in and out of 5,000-year-old tombs is your idea of fun then look no further than Rousay.
+Even in Orkney, world-renowned for its Neolithic remains, the sheer density of archaeology across this island is quite staggering.

 Rousay is one of the most accessible of Orkney’s inhabited islands, less than half an hour on the ferry from the Mainland harbour of Tingwall.
 At its heart is a wild area of low, heather-clad hills.
 Rocky terraces tell the story of the island’s geological past.